Kiss of Death (1947 film): Critical reception

 Writers Raymond Borde and Etienne Chaumeton wrote: "From Henry Hathaway's Kiss of Death (1947), one will remember that nasty little creep with the wild eyes and high-pitched laugh, neurotic to the core, which Richard Widmark has turned into one of his finest roles."

 Critic Nick Schager wrote: "It would be no surprise to learn that Richard Widmark was a big 'Batman' fan, as his star-making screen debut in Kiss of Death as grinning, cackling psychopath Tommy Udo (for which he received an Academy Award nomination) seems heavily indebted to the Caped Crusader's arch-nemesis The Joker.
 Certainly, the live-wire actor's amoral lunatic, a fiend who delights in pushing crippled wheelchair using women down stairs, is the primary (and perhaps only) reason to sit through Henry Hathaway's over-praised 1947 noir, a jumbled piece of cinematic crime fiction that's visually elegant (having been neorealistically shot on-location throughout Manhattan) but regularly confused about its own point of view."

 Author and film critic Leonard Maltin awarded the film three out of a possible four stars, stating that the film was starting to "show its age, with cops and robbers a bit too polite", while also praising Widmark and Mature's performances.

-The impact of Widmark's performance as Tommy Udo found expression in a number of unusual ways.
+The effect of Widmark's performance as Tommy Udo found expression in a number of unusual ways.
 College fraternities formed Tommy Udo clubs "with the intent of putting women in their place."
 For years, people handed the actor blank phonograph disks on which they wanted him to record the maniacal laugh he used in the film.
+True crime writer Harold Schechter described Widmark's character of Tommy Udo as "one of the most terrifying sociopaths in screen history."

-Film review aggregator Rotten Tomatoes reported an approval rating of 88%, based on 18 reviews, with a rating average of 7.3/10.
+Film review aggregator Rotten Tomatoes reported an approval rating of 89%, based on 18 reviews, with a rating average of 7.4/10.